inesiameita/Probability-Project/README.md

 In conclusion, this analysis provided valuable insights into the vehicle insurance dataset, offering understanding of customer characteristics, preferences, and relationships between variables.
 The findings can support informed decision-making, optimization of communication strategies, and improvement of the overall business model and revenue.

+# Extended Report
+For a more detailed report, please refer to the following : https://inesiameita.medium.com/data-analysis-of-customer-vehicle-insurance-5d2612b2e4cf